pragma-/pbot/doc/VirtualMachine.md

 #### Make a pbot-vm user or directory
 You can either make a new user account or make a new directory in your current user account.
-In either case, name it `pbot-vm` so we'll have one place for the install ISO file and the virtual machine disk and snapshot files.
+In either case, name it `pbot-vm` so we'll have a home for the virtual machine.

 #### Add libvirt group to your user
-Add your user or the `pbot-vm` user to the `libvirt` group.
+Add your user (or the `pbot-vm` user) to the `libvirt` group.

-    $ sudo adduser $USER libvirt
+    host$ sudo adduser $USER libvirt

 Log out and then log back in for the new group to take effect on your user.

 #### Download Linux ISO
 Download a preferred Linux ISO.
-For this guide, we'll use Fedora.
+For this guide, we'll use Fedora Stable.
 Why?
 I'm using Fedora Rawhide for my PBot VM because I want convenient and reliable access to the latest bleeding-edge versions of software.

 I recommend using the Fedora Stable net-installer for this guide unless you